niobesad/whatsapp-reminder/README.md

 - Run the app:
   npm start

-- When the app starts, a QR code will appear in the terminal.
+- When the app starts at teh first time, a QR code will appear in the terminal.

 - Scan this QR code with WhatsApp on your admin phone to link the session.